- Attraction Seating

 Epcot Passports are great fun for kids as they have them stamped at each pavilion around World Showcase.

 The Puffin's Roost features hand-knit woolens, trolls, glass, porcelain, pewter, and toys.
+There is also a store filled with merchandise related to Frozen!

 Four uniquely Norwegian architectural styles can be seen here.
 Setesdal style, with grassy roofs and thick logs, projects a rough woods look in The Puffin's Roost and Kringla Bakeri og Kafe.
 Bergen style, captured here in the Fjording Shop, is marked by gabled windows on close-set wooden buildings.
 Oslo style is marked by the surrounding walls of the Akershus Castle.
 Alesund style is typified by the white stucco and stone-trimmed information building where you find the entrance to the Maelstrom.